NumberHound/web/DataSolutions.md

 [Box](https://www.box.com/home) -- With Box, you can store any type of file in the cloud, from photos and videos to financial information, and access it easily anytime, anywhere.
 You can also work with all your cloud files from your desktop with Box Drive without using much hard drive space.
 Box offers 10 GB of free storage up front, but with payment you can get access to features like data loss protection, version history, and file sharing.

 [Dropbox](https://www.dropbox.com/?landing=dbv2) -- Very similar to Box in its capabilities and offerings.
-You can get 2 GB of storage for free, well useful features like sharing.
+You can get 2 GB of storage for free, as well as useful features like sharing.

 [Google Drive](https://www.google.ca/drive/) -- This is probably the best storage solution for students because you get 15 GB free.
 It also makes file sharing easy with others.
 If you have a google account, you already have a google drive.